Farmer

 Ethical sourcing came after Fair Trade in the 1990s.
 Around this time, the media began to expose many harsh conditions of workers in Third World countries and the conditions they were forced to live and work in to produce clothes, shoes, toys, and other products for the developed world.

-Ethical sourcing is best described as ensuring that every product sourced in their global supply chain is done with sustainability and responsibility in mind.
+Ethical sourcing is best described as ensuring that every product in their global supply chain is done with sustainability and responsibility in mind.
 The commitment also includes social responsibility such as labor, safety, and all environmental issues.

 It is similar to fair trade in that ethical sourcing ensures that all laborers within a global supply chain earn a fair wage for their labor.
 Ethical sourcing also looks at safety, working conditions, and all environmental health issues.